-8. ADJOURN
+9. ADJOURN

+Members of the public are encouraged to speak during the Public to Be Heard agenda item, during a Public Hearing, or, when recognized by the President, during consideration of a specific agenda item.
+The public will not be permitted to participate when a motion is being discussed except when specifically requested by the President.
+Regarding zoom participants, if individuals interrupt, they will be muted; and if they interrupt a second time they will be removed.
 This agenda is available in alternative formats upon request.
 Meetings of the City Council, like all programs and activities of the City of Essex Junction, are accessible to people with disabilities.
-For information on accessibility or this agenda, call the City Manager's office at 878-1341 TTY: 7-1-1 or (800) 253-0191.
+For information on accessibility or this agenda, call the City Manager's office at 802-878-6944 TTY: 7-1-1 or (800) 253-0191.